mviereck/x11docker/README.md

    - Image example based on alpine: [x11docker/fvwm](https://hub.docker.com/r/x11docker/fvwm/)
  - `--sysvinit`: SysVinit in container.
    - Tested with [devuan](https://devuan.org/) images from [gitlab/paddy-hack](https://gitlab.com/paddy-hack/devuan/container_registry).
- - `--no-init`: to run image command as PID 1 without an init system (docker default).

 ## dbus
 Some desktop environments and applications need a running dbus daemon and/or dbus user session.
-Installing `dbus` in image is recommended for init system options `--systemd`, `--sysvinit`, `--runit` and `--openrc`.
  - use `--dbus-system` to run dbus system daemon.
 This includes option `--dbus`.
-Some desktops depend rather on dbus system daemon than on a running init system.
+Some desktops like cinnamon or deepin depend more on dbus system daemon than on a running full blown init system.
  - use `--dbus` to run image command with `dbus-launch` (fallback: `dbus-run-session`) for a dbus user session.

 # Developer options